grafana/agent/docs/sources/flow/getting-started/migrating-from-promtail.md

 ### Debugging

 1. If the convert command can't convert a Promtail configuration, diagnostic information is sent to `stderr`.
-   You can bypass any non-critical issues and output the flow configuration using a best-effort conversion by including the `--bypass-errors` flag.
+   You can bypass any non-critical issues and output the {{< param "PRODUCT_NAME" >}} configuration using a best-effort conversion by including the `--bypass-errors` flag.

    {{% admonition type="caution" %}}
    If you bypass the errors, the behavior of the converted configuration may not match the original Promtail configuration.